 Westbrook Lemon Cucumber Gose is now on shelves throughout the brewery’s distribution network.

 SweetWater Cool Breeze has been bottled, right on time for spring in the south.
 The brewery has been busy this week bottling the new release.

 Never has the Atlanta, Georgia based brewery canned a saison, nor brewed with cucumber.
-Two firsts with this release.
+Two firsts with this new release.
 The brewery has seen great success with subtle additions of fruit to their seasonal offerings, and is looking to continue the trend with this refreshing cucumber saison.

 A fresh and refreshing way to find that chill spot this summer.
 This cucumber flavored Belgian-style saison is light in body and laid back in spirit.
 Notes of fresh cucumber and lime flavors come through in this hazy golden summer crusher.